 The concept first reached the United States sometime around 2014 and has blossomed since then, with cafés full of adoptable cats popping up in almost every major city, including Los Angeles.
 This guide will introduce you to the cat cafés located in the Los Angeles metropolitan area.

-The restrictions placed on small businesses since the start of the pandemic have made it difficult for any type of food or drink-based business to stay profitable.
 Cat cafés in the United States are focused on finding homes for cats who might otherwise be in jeopardy of euthanasia and not on bringing in loads of cash for themselves.
-Despite the difficult regulations that these companies are facing, they are still accepting visitors—and still finding homes for rescue cats.
+Patrons to these establishments know that not only are they enjoying a delightful experience, but they are also helping cats to find their forever homes.

 Feline Good Social Club